A Great Place

-Jokulsárlón (Google Maps) is one of the most popular sites in Iceland.
-That's why the place gets incredibly crowded during the daytime.
+Jokulsárlón (Google Maps) is a truly striking spot to visit in Iceland and was one of the Game of Thrones filming locations for season 7.
+However, it does get incredibly crowded during the daytime.
 Read on for our guide on how to avoid the crowds, when to see the most icebergs and more useful tips:

 The lagoon is accessible year-round.
 Even in the winter, the part of Route 1 (Ring Road) between Reykjavik and Jokulsárlón is usually snow-free.
 There might be some exceptions when heavy snow-storms occur.
 Tip: You'll have the best experience and more freedom if you rent a car, preferrably a 4WD.
 Most of our tips below can only be followed with a (rental) car.

 The icebergs are present year round.
 However, it's impossible to predict the amount of ice on a certain day.
 Our tips on increasing your chances: